riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 Newer protocols based on oblivious pseudorandom function families (OPRF, {{?I-D.irtf-cfrg-voprf}}), such as OPAQUE
  {{?I-D.irtf-cfrg-opaque}} and Privacy Pass
- {{?I-D.ietf-privacypass-protocol}}, take advantage of the algebraic structure of the group to do more:
+ {{?I-D.ietf-privacypass-protocol}}, inspired by the Ford-Kaliski password-hardening protocol {{FK00}}, take advantage of the algebraic structure of the group to do more.
 An OPRF is a protocol by which a client and a server can jointly evaluate a pseudorandom function family (PRF) with a key known only to the server on an input known only to the client, giving an output also